Yannick Marchand (Swiss footballer)

-Yannick Kevin Marchand (born 9 February 2000) is a Swiss professional footballer who plays as a defender for Grasshopper Club Zürich's U21 squad.
+Yannick Kevin Marchand (born 9 February 2000) is a Swiss professional footballer who plays as a defender for Rapperswil-Jona.

 Club career

 Marchand signed his first professional contract with Basel on 19 April 2018 for 3 years.
 Marchand made his professional debut for Basel in a 3–2 Swiss Super League win over Luzern on 15 May 2019.

 On 16 July 2021, he joined French club Grenoble on loan for the 2021–22 season.
 His loan was eventually cut short, and he joined Neuchâtel Xamax on loan.

 On 16 February 2023, he terminated his contract with Basel early and joined Grasshopper Club Zürich, where he will strengthen their U21 squad, who plays in the 1.
 Liga Classic.